osafi/aur/README.md

 ## Forking repository

-For build the [AUR](https://aur.archlinux.org) packages of your election fork this repository and enable [Travis CI](https://travis-ci.org):
+To build the [AUR](https://aur.archlinux.org) packages of your choice fork this repository and setup the GitHub Actions workflow:

   - Fork this GitHub repository and edit `pkglist`.
-  - Create a release for your new forked repository.
   - Generate a personal access token with scope `public_repo`.
-  - Enable Travis CI for your new forked repository.
-  - In Travis CI repository settings disable build pull request updates, for security.
-  - In Travis CI repository settings declare two environment variables:
+  - In the forked repository settings declare the following secrets:
-    - `GITHUB_TOKEN`: The previously created personal access token, disable display value.
+    - `ACCESS_TOKEN_GITHUB`: The previously created personal access token
-    - `TRAVIS_TAG`: The name of your previosly created GitHub release.
-  - Optionally, enable a cron job in Travis CI repository settings.